Saya Gyi U Nu: Career

 On 12 October 1808, Bodawpaya sent Nu to India to draw the map of the surrounding area, and to bring back more Buddhist Scriptures.
 Nu's expedition team included Indians who had come to Ava.
 After traveling to places all over India, the expedition returned to Sagaing on 18 May 1810, with books, scriptures, various memorabilia and presents.

 Nu and the team were also sent as spies disguised as the persons searching for the books and scriptures.
 They also built a rapport with some of the city-state kings in India, some of them sent some presents and requested the Burmese Army’s help to repel the British.
 U Nu was sent again as a spy to India by Bagyidaw who succeeded Bodawpaya.

 King Bodawpaya recognized him as a poet and also appointed him as the Royal Customs Officer and Royal Purchasing Officer.

 He had informed the Majesty about the Colonial British and their methods to colonize a country, behaviour, customs, etc. 80 years before Thibaw Min was overthrown and exiled to Ratnagiri, India.

 With the help of Nu's Bengal information, Bodawpaya was able to capture the western kingdom of Rakhine, which had been largely independent since the fall of Bagan, in 1784.
 Bodawpaya also formally annexed Manipur, a rebellion-prone protectorate, in 1813.

-U Nu served King Bodawpaya in Link Zin Kone, Amarapura, where he read and wrote articles, poems and books.
+U Nu served King Bodawpaya in Amarapura, where he read and wrote articles, poems and books.
 After Bodawpaya's death in 1819, Nu remained at Amarapura until he died in 1822.
-He was buried near Taung Thaman In (Lake) in Amarapura.
+He was buried near Taung Thaman In (Lake) at Link Zin Kone in Amarapura.